NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf@ede@@: *<yes or no>*
     If enabled, Unbound will respond with Extended DNS Error codes (:rfc:`8914`).
-    These EDEs privide additional information with a response mainly for, but not limited to, DNS and DNSSEC errors.
+    These EDEs provide additional information with a response mainly for, but not limited to, DNS and DNSSEC errors.

     When the :ref:`val-log-level<unbound.conf.val-log-level>` option is also